Gouda Cheese vs Munster Cheese

 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".
 Munster Cheese has a fat content of 45-48%.
 Munster's texture can be described as "semisoft".

-Gouda Cheese has a sweet to nutty flavor.
-Munster Cheese has a strong, gamey flavor.
+Gouda Cheese has a sweet to nutty taste.
+Munster Cheese has a strong, gamey taste.
 Munster's aroma can be described as "gamey, aromatic".

 Appearance and Aging